Got a question for Twitter's press team? The answer will be a poop emoji

 Musk advocates for free speech

-Musk, who bought Twitter for $44 million in October, describes himself as a "free speech absolutist" and framed the takeover in terms of protecting expression.
+Musk, who bought Twitter for $44 billion in October, describes himself as a "free speech absolutist" and framed the takeover in terms of protecting expression.

 But many of his moves in that direction — from weakening its content moderation practices to reinstating accounts that had been suspended for rule violations — have fueled safety and misinformation concerns.